lakshman5876/lakshman5876.github.io/android/nss_faqs.md

 * Try with a different launcher

 #### Dual SIM Errors - Things to try
+* Try beta option from app main menu.
+If this works well keep it on permanently for better performance.
 * In Android settings app DO NOT keep default SIM for Voice call to "Ask every time".
 Choose a default SIM.
 * Try setting both voice and data to same SIM in Android settings app.
-* Try the app after disabling dual sim processing in app main menu
 * Some devices do not fully support the Android reporting standard for dual SIM, LTE etc. Please contribute debug reports from App Navigation Menu • Support • Report Bugs so that all variations can be incorporated
-* Try beta option from app main menu
+* As a last resort try the app after disabling dual sim processing in app main menu

 #### New Android permissions
 * All cellular and wifi scan functions need location permission.